znieves/SpringMVC-Employee-Management/README.md

 # Employee-Managment

-This SpringMVC Web Application (Maven) allows the user to manage their employees through the user of CRUD operations performed on a Database (MySQL):
+This SpringMVC Web Application (Maven) allows the user to manage their employees through the use of CRUD operations performed on a Database (MySQL):

 -CREATE: User can add an Employee to the list to be displayed on the View.